EASTSIDE CHAPTER 7 BANKRUPTCY LAWYER

 Best Alternative to a Negotiated Agreement (BATNA):

-Debt to Income Ratio: A guideline for determining if bankruptcy protection may be appropriate for you is the relationship between your income and the total amount of non-mortgage debt you have.
+Debt-to-Income Ratio (DTIR): A guideline for determining if bankruptcy protection may be appropriate for you is the relationship between your income and the total amount of non-mortgage debt you have.
 35% is considered high risk.
 For example, if you earn $50,000 per year and your debt is more than $17,500 your chances of paying off your debt are poor.
-At the same income if you owe $25,000 or more your chances of paying off your debt are approaching nil.
+At the same income if you owe $25,000 (50% DTIR) or more your chances of paying off your debt are approaching nil.
+If your DTIR is 100% or more there is no point in continuing to pay unsecured creditors whose balances can be discharged in bankruptcy.

 The Means Test